Image

 The G650ER is the extended range version, externally not different from the standard G650.

-On this full view the eight large oval cabin windows that are typical for the Gulfstream G650 are clearly visible.
+On this full view the eight large oval cabin windows and short main landing gears of the Gulfstream G650 are clearly visible.

-Also new on the G650 are the canted winglets, which are attached to the wing tips at a 45 degree angle.
+Also new on the G650 are the canted, non-curved winglets, which are attached to the wing tips at a 45 degree angle.
 Note the location of the thrust reverser, and compare it to the G500.

 A new style of cockpit windows was introduced on Gulfstream G650, and later also used on the G500, G600 and subsequent variants.